jpoutrin/remarkable-mermaid/README.md

 # remarkable-mermaid

-A plugin that uses custom fences in remarkable to create mermaid diagrams inside
+A plugin that uses custom code fences in remarkable to create mermaid diagrams inside

 ## Installation